BoikoIlya/MyCryptoCurrencyApp/README.md

 - Coroutines
 - Room

-This app get list of cryptocurrencies, and shows details of them.
+This app get list of cryptocurrencies from network.
+If you click on crypto currency, app will take it id and make second network request to show clicked coin details.

 ## ScreenShots: